(Recommended)-Register and Pay Online by CLICKING HERE

 2.2 Match disqualification for negligent discharge, which is defined as a discharge of a rifle, carbine or shotgun while the butt stock is not touching your shoulder or a discharge of a pistol while not aimed at a target.
 Shooter must have a sight picture during all shots.

-2.3 A participant shall be disqualified from the Match for dropping a gun (loaded or unloaded) anytime between the Load and Make Ready command and the Range is Safe command from the Range Officer.
+2.3 A participant shall be disqualified from the Match for dropping a gun (loaded or unloaded) anytime between the Load and Make Ready command and the Range is Safe/Clear command from the Range Officer.
+The only exception is Rule 11.3

-2.4 A participant shall be disqualified from the Match for allowing the muzzle of his/her loaded firearm to break the safety plane of the designated shooting area or breaking the 180 degree plane.
+2.4 A participant shall be disqualified from the Match for allowing the muzzle of his/her loaded firearm to break the safety plane of the designated shooting area or breaking the 180 degree plane unless the stage description says otherwise.

 2.5 A participant shall be disqualified from the Match for unsportsmanlike conduct.